How it all began

 ‘No brainer,’ we chorused.

 World Textile Day was well and truly born.
-Today we hold seven World Textile Days around the UK.
-Find one at a venue near you!
+Today we hold eight World Textile Days around the UK, plus a World Textiles Market in Chipping Norton.
+Find a World Textile Day at a venue near you!